 - The LIMS full business case was moved into private session under “commercial sensitivity” in DHCW board discussions.

-- LIMS was one of two of forty-seven Phase One milestones DHCW missed under Level 4 monitoring in March 2026.
+- LIMS was one of two of forty-seven Phase One milestones DHCW did not report delivered under Level 3 monitoring in March 2026 — the other 45 reported delivered even as Welsh Government escalated DHCW to Level 4.

 The pattern is the one L3: The Funding Uncertainty Trap describes — funding signals and remit-letter demands arriving on incompatible timelines, with the delivery body absorbing the gap.